BLOG

 Execution needs to be on another level, of course.
 We were working in a room with just a temporary construction partition immediately adjacent to where the sickest babies and their families were.

-Healthcare requires a certain kind of builder, and not everybody's the right mentality for this type of construction.
-Many construction people just want to go-go-go and don't have the patience to deal with the communication, coordination, planning and care that comes with this type of construction.
+Healthcare requires a certain kind of builder, and not everybody has the right mentality for this type of construction.
+Many construction people just want to go-go-go and don't have the patience to deal with the communication, coordination, planning, and care that comes with this type of construction.

 The last component is formal education, learning about the healthcare environment and how to build in accordance with protocols and best practices.
 The American Association for Healthcare Engineering has a few programs that teach those skills.
 I regularly hire new staff, and we prioritize that they undergo that training as soon as possible.